sverweij/dependency-cruiser/docs/README.md

 - doc contains the documentation for dependency-cruiser (at the moment)
 - docs (note the s - this folder) is the website.

-Why the confusing names? _docs_ is just what github uses by default for github pages `¯\_(ツ)_/¯`
+Why the confusing names? _docs_ is what github uses by default for github pages `¯\_(ツ)_/¯`